mkingsnorth/curves_to_mesh_docs/docs/control_panel.rst

 Preferences
 -------------------------

+You can alter the colours and transparency of the preview mesh and Blender's global edit mode colours in the preferences panel.

 .. image:: _static/images/prefs.png
    :alt: Preferences

-You can alter the colours of the preview mesh in the preferences panel.

 Advanced Parameters
 ----------------------